ThinkInvis/RoR2-RadialPings/ModMeta/README.md

 Press and release the ping keybind within a configurable time (default 0.2s) to perform a vanilla Quick Ping instead of opening the menu.

+Some ping types start a limited-time vote.
+The Yes/No ping types are used to vote on votable pings.

 ### Current options

 #### Quick Ping